 She is fascinated by repetitive patterns, symmetry, strong shapes, bold color and texture.

-Paradoxically, I'm drawn to the beauty and serenity of nature, especially nature's palette of pastel blue-greens that rise like sea foam from tropical waters.
-Though I dabble in representational images, I inevitably gravitate to abstraction.
+Though she is also gravitates to serene representational images, especially those that feature nature's palette of pastel blue-greens that rise like sea foam from tropical waters, she inevitably reverts to abstraction.

-I love the fact that abstracts are fun and amazing to capture and create.
-Subjects can be found everywhere.
+Sandy loves the fact that abstracts are fun and amazing to capture and create.
+She observes that subjects can be found everywhere.
 They just require a special way of looking and seeing.
-Each day is exciting.
-I never know what I'll find as she goes about her day, makes each day a unique adventure.
+The fact that she never knows what she'll find as she goes about her day, makes each day a unique adventure.

-I rarely pre-select a specific location to photograph.
-Rather, I find something extraordinary wherever I happen to be, whether overlooking a bucolic river or a mundane heap of trash!
+Sandy rarely pre-selects a specific location to photograph.
+Rather, she finds something extraordinary wherever she happens to be, whether overlooking a bucolic river or a mundane heap of trash!

 Maintaining that a tripod limits her spontaneity, the majority of her shots are hand held.
 Some images are created in camera, others are the product of mostly minor post-processing.

 The definition of photography as art is illusive.
-I think of it as the coming together of various elements that make a compelling photograph (line, tone, color, strong composition, shape, balance, harmony) into a symphonic work that entices the viewer to linger and ponder.
-Like an emotionally moving symphony, or beautifully flowing movements of a ballet, fine art photography can stir the soul.
+Sandy describes it as the coming together of various elements that make a compelling photograph (line, tone, color, strong composition, shape, balance, harmony) into a symphonic work that entices the viewer to linger and ponder.
+Like an emotionally moving symphony, or beautifully flowing movements of a ballet, fine art photography often stirs the soul.

-I love to showcase the hidden beauty of everyday things by abstracting elements of veiled harmony from both natural and manufactured subjects.
-When the image leads a viewer to a deeper appreciation of the amazing beauty and harmony that surrounds us everywhere, even amidst twenty-first century fragmentation and chaos, I'm satisfied that I have accomplished my goal as an artist."
+She loves to showcase the hidden beauty of everyday things by abstracting elements of veiled harmony from both natural and manufactured subjects.
+When her image leads a viewer to a deeper appreciation of the amazing beauty and harmony that surrounds us everywhere, even amidst fragmentation and chaos, Sandy is satisfied that she has accomplished her goal as an artist.